ibm-cloud-docs/vmwaresolutions/services/f5_ordering.md

 You can add the F5 on {{site.data.keyword.cloud_notm}} service into an existing instance by using one the following methods:
 * From the {{site.data.keyword.vmwaresolutions_short}} console, view the instance that you want to add the service for, click **Services** on the left navigation pane, and click **Add**.
 * From the {{site.data.keyword.cloud_notm}} catalog, select **F5 on IBM Cloud**, specify the service settings, and select **Add to Existing Instance**.

+## Ordering F5 on IBM Cloud for private instances
+{: #f5_ordering-private}

+When you order F5 on {{site.data.keyword.cloud_notm}} for instances that are not configured with public interfaces, you must provide a proxy server to complete the installation.
+The HTTP proxy server must be configured and available via Virtual Routing and Forwarding (VRF) before the F5 on {{site.data.keyword.cloud_notm}} installation can begin.

+The BigIP Virtual Edition (VE) endpoints must be able to activate their license before becoming operational.
+After the BigIP VE endpoints are installed, they no longer require the use of the proxy server.

+The F5 on {{site.data.keyword.cloud_notm}} service cannot be added without a working proxy server at the time of service installation.
+{:note}

 ## F5 on IBM Cloud service configuration
 {: #f5_ordering-config}